yuja/jj/docs/git-compatibility.md

 restore`.
 Inside `jj op log`, changes by `git` will be represented as an "import git refs" operation.

-There are a few downsides to this mode of operation.
-Generally, using colocated repos may require you to deal with more involved Jujutsu and Git concepts.
 You can disable colocation with the `--no-colocate` flag on the commands `jj git init` and `jj git clone` or by setting the configuration `git.colocate = false`.
+Much of the repo data will still be stored in the Git repository format, but the Git repository will be hidden inside a sub-directory of the `.jj` directory.
+Moreover, unless you explicitly use the `jj git import` and `jj git export` commands, that Git repository will either have no branches at all (not even a main branch) or will have branches that are out of date with jj's bookmarks.

+Colocation can be disabled because it does have some disadvantages:

 * Interleaving `jj` and `git` commands increases the chance of confusing branch conflicts or [conflicted (AKA divergent) change